thenewdarling/CurseOfStrahd/Session Recaps/2021-12-28 Session 13 (mini) - Begin Day 11.md

 ___

-Jeremiah's pacing the room, lost in thought, when Arlo speaks first, he mutters, annoyed, "Drink [[Lady Watcher]]'s blood, obviously..." then goes back to deep thought and pacing, increasingly panicked.
+Jeremiah's pacing the room, lost in thought, when [[Arlo]] speaks first, he mutters, annoyed, "Drink [[Lady Watcher]]'s blood, obviously..." then goes back to deep thought and pacing, increasingly panicked.

 ___

-Arlo:  “I’m not sure what kinda effects this bloodlust thing has on you, Magda, but what I do know is that I’d much rather [[Lady Watcher]]'s neck be on the line than those poor buggers down there.
+[[Arlo]]:  “I’m not sure what kinda effects this bloodlust thing has on you, Magda, but what I do know is that I’d much rather [[Lady Watcher]]'s neck be on the line than those poor buggers down there.
 I think it would be wise to play Mr [[Strahd]]'s game for a while, until we’re ready to pay him back his dues."

 ___